Visit the program website to learn more.

-The Monarch Habitat Exchange (Exchange) is an incentives-based program intended to promote restoration and protection of monarch habitat across the United States, particularly on agricultural lands and roadway corridors.
+The Monarch Habitat Exchange (Exchange) is an incentives-based program developed by Environmental Defense Fund (EDF) intended to promote restoration and protection of monarch habitat across the United States, particularly on agricultural lands and roadway corridors.
 The program supports farmers, ranchers and other land managers to create, enhance and manage monarch habitat.
 Participants can generate “credits” based on the quality of the habitat they produce.
-Chemical companies, seed companies, philanthropists and conservation organizations can purchase credits to fund monarch conservation and mitigate risks to monarch populatons.
+Chemical companies, seed companies, philanthropists and conservation organizations can purchase credits to fund monarch conservation and mitigate risks to monarch populations.
 As participants in the Exchange, landowners can make habitat conservation a part of their business portfolio.

 The Monarch Habitat Quantification Tool (HQT) facilitates the Exchange by evaluating habitat suitability and thus informing credit awards assigned to landowners.
 The HQT is a science-based approach to assessing habitat suitability and the resulting conservation outcomes for monarchs, based on empirical data and expert opinion.
 The HQT informs the valuation of monarch habitat within the context of the Exchange, tracks changes to meaningful habitat variables through time, and reports progress towards regional program goals.